 Use to assess donor genotype and compare to recipient genotype prior to allogeneic hematopoietic stem cell transplant.
 For additional donor(s) testing, refer to Chimerism, Additional Donor (3005468).
 Pretransplant genotyping is required to enable posttransplant chimerism and engraftment monitoring.

-Polymerase Chain Reaction/Fragment Analysis
+Polymerase Chain Reaction (PCR)/Fragment Analysis

 New York DOH Approval Status

 Lavender (EDTA), pink (K2EDTA), or yellow (ACD solution A or B) OR bone marrow in lavender (EDTA) OR buccal brushes from donor.

 Transport 2 mL whole blood (Min: 1 mL) OR 1 mL bone marrow (Min: 1 mL) OR 2 buccal brushes in a sterile, dry tube.
 (Min: 2 brushes)

 Posttransplant results will be compared to pretransplant recipient and donor genotypes, therefore, donor and recipient samples must be obtained and genotyped before the transplant event occurs.

 Room temperature: 1 week; Refrigerated: 1 month; Frozen: Unacceptable